When tension is just a fluctuation: How noisy data affect model comparison: The complete Gaussian case

-In the variance (Eq.~\ref{eqn:var_ev_diff}) there is a trace term which is roughly the dimensionality of the parameter space(s) $\le\frac{1}{2}(m_1+m_2)$, as well as a data misfit term.
-The trace term is always present, and represents the \lq order unity\rq\ term for the general Gaussian case, but can reduce to zero (via a cross-term dependent on both models) the more similar the two model parametrisations (as quantified by $\tens{J}$) are to each other.
-As opposed to the variance of the evidence (cf. Eq.~\ref{eqn:var_evidence}), the trace term in the variance of the Bayes factor does not depend on $n$, so if $n \gg m$, the scatter in $R_{12}$ is significantly smaller than the scatter in either ${\cal Z}_1$ and ${\cal Z}_2$ if the data is well fitted.
+In the variance (Eq.~\ref{eqn:var_ev_diff}), there is a trace term that is roughly the dimensionality of the parameter space(s) $\le\frac{1}{2}(m_1+m_2)$, as well as a data misfit term.
+The trace term is always present, representing the \lq order unity\rq\ term for the general Gaussian case, but can reduce towards zero (via a cross-term that is dependent on both models), getting closer to zero the more similar the two model parametrisations (as quantified by $\tens{J}$) are to each other.
+As opposed to the variance of the evidence (cf. Eq.~\ref{eqn:var_evidence}), the trace term in the variance of the Bayes factor does not depend on $n$, so if $n \gg m$, the scatter in $R_{12}$ is significantly smaller than the scatter in either ${\cal Z}_1$ or ${\cal Z}_2$ if the data is well fitted.
 This is the situation we encountered in Fig.~\ref{fig:zsamples}.

-The second term may be small if the models are good, but can become arbitrarily large, which corresponds to the scatter seen in Fig.~\ref{fig:rdistribution}.
+The second term can be small if the models are good, but can also become arbitrarily large, which corresponds to the scatter seen in Fig.~\ref{fig:rdistribution}.
 It should be noted that in the event of large misfits, the mean and variance are both of the same order, which gives a Poisson-type evidence error associated with measurement noise.
 This is reassuring as it means the evidence in theory becomes relatively less noisy the larger it becomes.

-We note that, if Eq.~(\ref{eqn:function_approx}) is a reasonable approximation, provided one can compute (by numerical derivatives or otherwise) the Jacobian $\tens{J}$, one may use Eq.~(\ref{eqn:var_ev_diff}) to evaluate the expected scatter, e.g. by employing the observed data vector as an estimate of the true $\bar{\vec{d}}$.
+We note that if Eq.~(\ref{eqn:function_approx}) is a reasonable approximation, provided one can compute (by numerical derivatives or otherwise) the Jacobian $\tens{J}$, one may use Eq.~(\ref{eqn:var_ev_diff}) to evaluate the expected scatter, for example by employing the observed data vector as an estimate of the true $\bar{\vec{d}}$.

-Finally, we offer some illustration for the use of information about the sampling distribution of the Bayes factor (such as the variance of Eq.~\ref{eqn:var_ev_diff}) by invoking the popular analogy with betting odds.
-Rather than placing one's bets based on a single measure of the odds conditioned on some observation, it is beneficial to take the scatter of these odds into account, even if the latter is built upon an imperfect model and noisy data.
-The scatter might indicate that a different outcome has substantial probability, and hence it would be wise to invest one's money more cautiously.
+Finally, we offer some illustration for the use of information regarding the sampling distribution of the Bayes factor (such as the variance of Eq.~\ref{eqn:var_ev_diff}) by invoking the popular analogy with betting odds.
+Rather than placing one's bets based on a single measure of the odds conditioned on some observation, it is beneficial to take the scatter of these odds into account, even if the scatter is built upon an imperfect model and noisy data.
+The scatter might indicate that a different outcome has a substantial probability, and hence it would be wise to invest one's money more cautiously.